1 Special Service / Commando Brigade

 NORTON, James Albert

 Signalman James Norton, 1 Special Service (Commando) Brigade Signals, was wounded during the Normandy landings on 6 June 1944.
 He received a 21st Army Group Certificate for Gallantry.
-Post war resided Hunstanton Norfolk and was a well respected member of the community as seen in the newspaper obituary below.

 PAIN, Nigel

-Sergeant Nigel pain served in HQ, 1 Special Service (Commando) Brigade and also at the Commando Basic Training Centre.
+Served in HQ, 1 Special Service (Commando) Brigade and also at the Commando Basic Training Centre.
 Post war member of the Commando Association from Corfe Mullen, Dorset.

 Source